Weakky/git-stack-sync/README.md

 #    └─ PR:     🟢 #102: OPEN
 #
 # 🟡 Warning: The stack contains merged branches or is behind the base branch.
-# 💡 Next step: Run 'gss sync' to clean up and rebase the stack.
+# 💡 Next step: Run 'gss sync' to update the base and rebase the stack.

 # 2. Run `sync` to automatically fix everything.
 gss sync --yes
 # ➡️  Syncing stack with 'main' and checking for merged branches...
 # 🟢 Branch 'feat-part-1' has been merged.
-# ➡️  Rebasing remaining stack onto 'main'...
+# ➡️  Rebasing remaining stack onto 'main' with --update-refs...
-# ➡️  Rebasing 'feat-part-2' onto 'origin/main'...
+# 🟢 Stack rebased successfully.
 # ➡️  Finishing operation...
 # 🟢 Deleted local branch 'feat-part-1'.
 # 🟢 Operation complete.